Summer of 2020 in Leadville and Twin LakesMay 15, 2020

 We are following State of Colorado travel guidance, as we continue on our steady, thoughtful path to reopening our tourism economy.
 Some of our businesses are beginning to reopen in a phased approach, using social distancing and safety guidelines from the Lake County health department.

-- Restaurants – Restaurants have been open for takeout and delivery and are allowed limited dine-in as of May 27.
-We’ll update as soon as we have more info.
-For now, please check with the restaurant directly to learn of its plans during this transition.
+- Restaurants – Restaurants are open for takeout and delivery and dine-in.
+Please check with the restaurant directly to learn of its current service.

 - Shops – Some retail shops have reopened.